Private, In-Home Tutoring in Pine Bluff, Arkansas

 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for Pine Bluff students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Pine Bluff, Arkansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Arkansas Department of Education monitors the curriculum and provides mandatory assessments for the three districts that service students in Pine Bluff.
 The largest school district is Pine Bluff Schools, with about five thousand students in six elementary schools, two middle schools, one junior high, and one high school.
 The large elementary schools, which have kindergarten-fifth grade, each have between 400-460 students.
 The middle schools have sixth and seventh graders and each has about 350 students.
 The junior high school prepares eighth and ninth graders for high school and has about 750 students.
 Finally, the high school has about one thousand tenth, eleventh, and twelfth graders.
 Pine Bluff Schools strives to involve parents in their children’s education through parental involvement plans, detailed student handbooks, monthly activity calendars, parent centers, school-parent compacts, volunteer activities, and frequent parent meetings.